fscarmen2/aaaa/README_EN.md

 ## Feedback

-If you encounter any issues, please submit feedback at `https://github.com/NodePassProject/nodepass-core/issues`.
+If you encounter any issues, please submit feedback at [GitHub Issues](https://github.com/NodePassProject/nodepass-core/issues).